Avnu/OpenAvnu/README.rst

 various graphical user interfaces.
 Various companies provide such integrated solutions.

+For more information about AVB, see also the AVnu Alliance webpage at www.avnu.org.

 LICENSING AND CONTRIBUTION GUIDELINES
 ======================================
 To the extent possible, content is licensed under BSD licensing terms.
 Linux